 KRS 159.010

+KRS 159.030

 704 KAR 3:305

 RECOMMENDED: THIS CHANGE IS SUGGESTED BY KSBA LEGAL STAFF.
 ALTHOUGH THE BOARD MAY CHOOSE TO CONTINUE TO APPROVE SPECIAL EDUCATION PROCEDURES, THIS CHANGE IS RECOMMENDED TO MAKE THE LANGUAGE CONSISTENT WITH SIMILAR LANGUAGE IN 08.131.
 EACH BOARD SHOULD CONSIDER BOTH POLICIES WHEN MAKING THE DECISION TO REVISE.